evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 ## Climate system

 There is one climate system available.
 The standard climate system supports only controlling one shared zone for the whole car.
+This model has not a [heat pump](../../../../technology/hvac/#heat-pump).
+This can increase consumption in cold weather compared to models with a heat pump.

 ## Comfort